dodero/gii-dss-iiss/bibliografia.md

 T. DeMarco. <a id="demarco">Structured Analysis and System Specification</a>.
 Yourdon Press, 1979.

 Robert C. Martin & Micah Martin. <a id="unclebob">Agile Principles, Patterns and Practices in C#</a>, Prentice Hall, 2006.

+Robert C. Martin. <a id="cleanarch">Clean Architecture: A Craftsman's Guide to Software Structure and Design</a>, Prentice Hall, 2018.